joeyxoay/shopify-frontend-2022/README.md

 # Joey Koay

-Link to hosted code [https://nasa-api-app-joey.nn.r.appspot.com/](https://nasa-api-app-joey.nn.r.appspot.com/).
+Link to hosted code: [https://nasa-api-app-joey.nn.r.appspot.com/](https://nasa-api-app-joey.nn.r.appspot.com/)

-Features implemented:
+<b>Features implemented:</b>
 <li> Searchbar for users to view any related pictures
-<li> Clickable cards to rotate between photos and texts
 <li> Error handeling when NASA's API fails
 <li> Save likes if the user leaves or reloads the page
-<li> Animate the "like" action
+<li> Like button animation
-<li> Added a loading state while waiting for NASA's API to return data
+<li> Loading state while waiting for NASA's API to return data
 <li> Shareable links for each image
 <li> Added an optional date-picker to browse photos from desired start date and/or end date

-Cool things implemented:
+<b>Cool things implemented:</b>
 <li> Responsive to all device sizes
-<li> Changed the cursor's looked while still distinguished between clickable items and non-clickable items
+<li> Clickable cards to rotate between photos and texts
 <li> Transitions between images when scrolling
 <li> Animation on home page's text and logo
+<li> Changed how the cursor looked while still distinguished between clickable items and non-clickable items

-If I had more time, I would:
+<b>If I had more time, I would:</b>
 <li> Add a translation library such as react-i18n to allow the users to toggle between languages instead of hard coding strings
 <li> Add automated tests (both end-to-end and unit tests)
 <li> Use a database and API to save which pictures the users liked instead of using the browser storage